fizk/garrison/readme.md

-# Guard
+# Garrison

+**garrison**
+_/ˈɡarɪs(ə)n/_
+noun
+> a group of troops stationed in a fortress or town to defend it.
+"the entire garrison was mustered on the parade ground"

-A Proxy server than accepts a list of validation rules and will either: pass a request through if is validated successfully or block and return a `HTTP status code 401`.
+A Proxy server than accepts a list of validation rules and will either: pass a request through, if is validated successfully or block and return a `HTTP status code 401`.

 ```
 Public VPN             Private VPN